-11. San Diego Gas & Electric Company is authorized to submit a Tier 2 advice letter by December 31, 2024, seeking authority to fund-shift from other Demand Response programs or Category 7 costs for administrative or technical costs for allowing Heat Pump Water Heaters to participate in supply-side Demand Response programs.
+12. San Diego Gas & Electric Company is authorized to submit a Tier 2 advice letter by December 31, 2024, seeking authority to fund-shift from other Demand Response programs or Category 7 costs for administrative or technical costs for allowing Heat Pump Water Heaters to participate in supplyside Demand Response programs.

-12. Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall share in the cost of the annual \$22 million budget for Flex Alert paid media promotions, at the following proportions: 45 percent for SCE, 45 percent for PG&E, and 10 percent for SDG&E. SCE shall work with the current Flex Alert paid media promotions vendor to extend the contract currently set to expire in 2023 so that it expires at the end of 2027.
-Should this Decision become effective after the expiration of the current contract, SCE shall conduct a new solicitation for a vendor to administer Flex Alert and Power Saver Rewards paid media promotions, with an annual budget of \$22 million for calendar years 2024 and 2025.
+13. Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall share in the cost of the annual \$22 million budget for Flex Alert paid media promotions, and using up to 3% of that budget to cover administration costs at the following proportions: 45 percent for SCE, 45 percent for PG&E, and 10 percent for SDG&E. SCE shall work with the current Flex Alert paid media promotions vendor to extend the contract currently set to expire in 2023 so that it expires at the end of 2025.
+If SCE is not able to extend the existing contract, we direct SCE to issue a new solicitation for a vendor to administer Flex Alert and Power Saver Rewards marketing, with a budget of \$22 million per year for calendar years 2024 and 2025.

-13. Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company are each authorized to submit Mid-Cycle Review proposed changes to their Demand Response Portfolio Programs in the following manner:
+14. Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company are each authorized to submit Mid-Cycle Review proposed changes to their Demand Response Portfolio Programs in the following manner: